Objects¶

 // Target: IGameObjectValue (resolved at runtime)

-The target GameObject is set as OverrideTarget on each command and process before execution.
-Completion fires after all inner processes finish.
+The target GameObject is set as OverrideTarget on each command before execution.
+When nested inside another targeted context, the target field is hidden and inherited from the parent.
+Completion fires after all inner commands finish.

 Utility Extensions¶